Motor Vehicle safety

 The Food

-Check out this awesome kids mealsix flags food
+Check out this awesome kids meal

 Gourmet and healthy food it is not, so food is not a highlight of the park.
 No outside food is allowed inside Six Flags.
 You are however allowed one unopened bottle of water and we highly recommend that you take advantage of that option.
 As you would expect, food is pretty pricey.